lczech/genesis/test/README.md

 For convenience, the `run.sh` script also contains some additional modes:

 * `./run.sh list` lists all available test cases.
-* `./run.sh gtest ...` calls Gtest directly, using the filtering as described above.
+* `./run.sh gtest [filter]...` calls Gtest directly, using the filtering as described above.
 * `./run.sh clean` removes the `out` directory.